Skydddoogg/furniture-removal/README.md

 ---

-This project is the main part of my research internship at [VISTEC](https://www.vistec.ac.th/home/) under the supervision of Prof. [Supasorn Suwajanakorn](https://www.supasorn.com/).
+This is the project of my research internship at [VISTEC](https://www.vistec.ac.th/home/) under the supervision of Prof. [Supasorn Suwajanakorn](https://www.supasorn.com/).